THE CANYONLANDS (2021) Reviews of river trip horror

 Our view:

 Despite a mildly promising opening and some gorgeous location scenery, The Canyonlands doesn’t have enough plot to sustain its overlong running time and the campers are a dreary clichéd bunch whom we have no interest in.
 Hence, when they die it’s just a relief – a standard slasher trope perhaps but there isn’t even a decent twist here to offer anything more.
 And more than half of the movie is shot in semi-darkness gloom.
-Adrian J Smith, MOVIES and MANIA
+Ade Smith, MOVIES & MANIA

 Other reviews: